MarcoTeixeira1977/workshops-1/README.md

 # Workshops

-Material for Inspire Helsinki 2019 workshops: [https://workshops.inspire-helsinki-2019.fi/](https://workshops.inspire-helsinki-2019.fi/)
+Descriptions and materials for Inspire Helsinki 2019 workshops: [https://workshops.inspire-helsinki-2019.fi/](https://workshops.inspire-helsinki-2019.fi/) that will be held on October 23, 2019.